Volume Dependence of N-Body Bound States: Asymptotic normalization coefficients

 for some localized $A$-body and $(N{-}A)$-body operators $O_{A}({\bf r})$, $O_{N-A}({\bf r})$.
 We then compare this relative wave function at finite volume with the asymptotic form written in Eq.~(\ref{eq:ANC1}) plus additional copies due to the periodic boundary conditions, extracting the magnitude of the ANC.
 We write this as $\abs{\gamma}_{\text{WF}}$, where WF is shorthand for wave function.

 We can also determine the ANC in a completely different way using the finite-volume correction $\Delta B_N(L)$.
-By combining our $N$-body results here with the derivations in Refs.~\cite{Luscher:1985dn,Konig:2011nz,Konig:2011ti}, we find that $\Delta B_N(L)$ equals (see supplemental material for more details)
+By combining our $N$-body results here with the derivations in Refs.~\cite{Luscher:1985dn,Konig:2011nz,Konig:2011ti}, we find that $\Delta B_N(L)$ equals

 plus smaller corrections that are exponentially suppressed.
 The function $f(d)$ takes values $f(1)=2$, $f(2)=\sqrt{8/\pi}$, and $f(3)=3$.
+If there are several different ways to partition the $N$-particle system into clusters with same $\kappa_{A|N{-}A}$ value, then there will be contributions to the finite-volume correction from each channel.
+In particular, in the case of $N$ identical particles (as considered in the numerical examples presented here), there is a combinatorial factor that counts the number of ways to partition the identical particles into $A|N{-}A$ clusters.
 For $d=3$, $\Delta B_N(L)$ is averaged over all $2\ell +1$ elements of the angular momentum $\ell$ multiplet, while for $d=2$ the average is taken over symmetric and antisymmetric combinations of ${\bf L} = \pm\ell$ for even $\ell$~\cite{Konig:2011ti}.
-We write the magnitude of the ANC extracted from fits using Eq.~(\ref{eq:ANC-FV}) as $\abs{\gamma}_{\text{FV}}$, where FV is shorthand for finite volume.
-We note that if there are several different ways to partition the $N$-particle system into clusters with same $\kappa_{A|N{-}A}$ value, then there will contributions to the finite-volume correction from each channel.